 Israel is a much richer country than Jordan, and that reflects in its infrastructure – the roads are better, the attractions and visitor centers are better established, there is more accommodation diversity, and so on.

-However, Jordan is far from being underdeveloped; traveling independently or on a tour is perfectly easy.
+However, Jordan is far from underdeveloped; traveling independently or on tour is easy.
 It simply is a few steps behind, though it is visible that it is becoming more and more popular, with new constructions, resorts, and with many low-cost flights from Europe.

 So, Israel wins this topic, and it’s a better option if you prefer a more developed tourism industry.